rmoesbergen/openwrt-ha-device-tracker/README.md

 * full_sync_polls: Re-sync the device state of all devices every X poll intervals.
 This is to ensure device state is in sync, even after HA restarts, connectivity loss, or missed events.
 * debug: Enable or disable debugging (prints state information on stdout when enabled)

+## Logging ##
+The program will run as a 'service' in the background and will log interesting events to syslog.
+You can read these events by running 'logread' on your device, or using your favorite web-ui.